 These should be informed by an effective decision-making process.

 The emphasis for the Leader is that they can be an effective leader of a team.
-This includes looking after themselves and others while paddling, in both sheltered water and slow moving water environments.
+This would include that they can look after themselves and others while paddling in both inland open water and moving water environments.